AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - Some stranger in Happn spp is blavkmialing me.
 - a person in bubmble dating app is forcing me for a date.
 - some stranger in TrulyMadly app is stalkinh my pictures.
 - a person in Aisle is torturing me for a date
 - some fake id in Tinder is asking me to lend my phone number
+- someone is stalking me on facebook
+- someone commented abusively under my tweet

 ## intent:helpbulled
 - my friend is bullied in facebook